Preparing for The Content Marketing Marathon

 Running The Content Marketing Marathon Yourself

-OK, now that you are aware of these content marketing facts, it is time to prepare for them.
+OK, now that you know these content marketing facts, it is time to prepare for them.
 Much of what we outlined above should be familiar to most content marketers.

 The big thing you need to understand is that content marketing takes time.
 It is a marathon race instead of a quick sprint.
 For most small to mid-size businesses, that is the biggest obstacle.
 If you fall into that category, you most likely will need some outside resources: